TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Jr. Penetration Tester/Network Security/4)Nmap Advanced Port Scans.md

 If we repeat our TCP window scan against a server behind a firewall, we expect to get more satisfying results.
 In the console output shown below, the TCP window scan pointed that three ports are detected as closed.
 (This is in contrast with the ACK scan that labelled the same three ports as unfiltered.)

-Although we know that these three ports are not closed, we realize they responded differently, indicating that the firewall does not block them.
+Although we know that these three ports are not closed, we realise they responded differently, indicating that the firewall does not block them.
 ![[Pasted image 20240730051206.png]]

 ### #Custom Scan